misltech/sentinel/README.md

 # sentinel

 This will continuously watch for an open spot on new paltz schedule for classes website.
 When a seat is found it will send you a text message.
 This program expires after 7 days of runtime.
-Designed to be used for one week during syllabus week while everyone is still switching classes.
+This program was designed to be used during syllabus week while everyone is still switching classes.

 # prerequisite